segasai/q3c/README.md

   The order of arguments is important again, because it determines whether an index is going to be used or not.
 The ra,dec columns from the table with the index should go after the ra,dec columns from the table without the index.

+  It is important that the query will return *ALL* the pairs within the matching distance, rather than say nearest neighbors.
+For nearest neighbors see below.

-  If every object in the table1 have his own error circle (like with X-ray data for example) (suppose that the radius of that circle is the column "err"), then you can run the query:
+  If every object in the table1 have his own error circle, here we'll assume that the radius of that circle in degrees is stored in the column "err", then you should run the query:

   ```
 my_db# SELECT * FROM table1 AS a, table2 AS b WHERE